 For many gay couples, surrogacy is a way for them to create a profound biological connection with their children.
 This concern is especially powerful for gay men when both partners wish to be genetically linked to a child.
 At the Center for Fertility and Gynecology, we can help you achieve this goal in several ways.

-- Our lab can combine the sperm of each partner with separate batches of donor eggs.
+- Our lab can combine the sperm of each partner with separate batches of donor eggs (either fresh or previously frozen).
 This choice can result in twins, each with the same biological mother, but different fathers.

 - A female relative of one partner could be their egg donor.
 The donated eggs are then fertilized with the sperm of the other partner.